mbarde/unikold.connector/README.md

 unikold.connector
 =================

-Plone-Addon for making persistent SOAP-Requests using a fast and modern Python SOAP client: [zeep](https://pypi.org/project/zeep/).
+Plone-Addon for making persistent SOAP requests using a fast and modern Python SOAP client: [zeep](https://pypi.org/project/zeep/).

 Requests are automatically stored as `SOAPQuery` objects which allows caching with variable lifetime of the responses.